jacobcvt12/advanced_statistical_computing_presentations/presentation_1.md

     - In the paper, unifies normal, logistic, poisson and gamma

 # How does one fit a GLM?
+- Using Newton's method to find the MLE

-## Solving the maximum likelihood equation is equivalent to an iterative weighted least squares.
+    - Equivalent to an iterative weighted least squares.

 # What did you find interesting about the article?
 - Tried to put myself in the shoes of people at this time period